arod147/Asp.netAuthExample/README.md

   </ol>
   <hr />
   <h3>Step 4</h3>
-  <p>Alright if eveything went well in the last step now were going to set up our connection to redis I am running redis on my local machine.
+  <p>Alright if everything  went well in the last step now were going to set up our connection to Redis.
+I am running Redis on my local machine.
 Navigate to the UserController file located in the Controllers folder and
-  change this string to the correct port and your password for redis if you dont have redis set up use the this link to get it set up for windows.</p>
+  change this string to the correct port and your password for Redis if you don't have Redis set up use this link to get it set up for windows.</p>

   <br />
   <a href="https://developer.redis.com/create/windows">Download and set up redis</a>